Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

+We construct the ``anomalous" theory $\AA_\VV:\Bord_3^{filled}\to \Tens$ associated with $\RR_\VV$ and $\ZZ_\VV$.
+It is defined on a 3-category of cobordisms equipped with a filling, i.e. a bounding higher manifold, which degenerates to the more usual $\widetilde \cob$ on which WRT-type theories are defined.
+The anomalous theory is non-compact when $\RR_\VV$ is.

-Under the assumption that these theories can actually be oriented, we explain in Section \ref{subsBRA} how to compose $\RR_\VV$ and $\ZZ_\VV$ to obtain a theory $\AA_\VV: Bord_3^{filled}\to Tens:=\Omega BrTens$ defined on filled cobordisms (namely equipped with a bounding higher manifold).
-This matches very well the extra structure needed in WRT-type theories.
-Following Jordan--Safronov, Walker and Freed--Teleman, we conjecture: \begin{conjecture}[Conjecture \ref{conjSS}] Let $\mathscr{V}$ be a semisimple modular tensor category.
-There is an oriented 4-TQFT $\ZZ_\VV$ and an oriented oplax-$\ZZ_\VV$-twisted 3-TQFT $\RR_\VV$, with $\ZZ_\VV(pt)=\VV:=Ind(\Vv)$ and $\RR_\VV(pt)=\Aa_\eta$, such that the anomalous theory $\AA_\VV$ induced by $(\ZZ_\VV,\RR_\VV)$ recovers the once-extended Witten--Reshetikhin--Turaev theory as its 321-part. \end{conjecture} \begin{conjecture}[Conjecture \ref{conjNonSS}] Let $\mathscr{V}$ be a non-semisimple modular tensor category.
-There is an oriented 4-TQFT $\ZZ_\VV$ and an oriented non-compact oplax-$\ZZ_\VV$-twisted 3-TQFT $\RR_\VV$, with $\ZZ_\VV(pt)=\VV:=Ind(\Vv)$ and $\RR_\VV(pt)=\Aa_\eta$, such that the non-compact anomalous theory $\AA_\VV$ induced by $(\ZZ_\VV,\RR_\VV)$ recovers the once-extended De Renzi--Gainutdinov--Geer--Patureau-Mirand--Runkel theory for cobordisms with trivial decoration as its 321-part. \end{conjecture} Note that we say that there exists $(\ZZ_\VV,\RR_\VV)$ satisfying these because a priori not every choice will do.
-Indeed the choice of an $SO(n)$ homotopy fixed point structure is important to have an oriented theory, and moreover it is not clear that the construction of the anomalous theory is invariant under isomorphisms.
+We can now state the main conjectures.
+We claim that one can recover WRT and DGGPR theories from the cobordism hypothesis using the construction we described: \begin{conjecture}[Conjecture \ref{conjSS}] Let $\mathscr{V}$ be a semisimple modular tensor category with a chosen square root of its global dimension.
+The anomalous theory $\AA_\VV$ induced by the associated oriented 4-TQFT $\ZZ_\VV$ and oriented oplax-$\ZZ_\VV$-twisted 3-TQFT $\RR_\VV$ recovers the once-extended Witten--Reshetikhin--Turaev theory as its 321-part. \end{conjecture} \begin{conjecture}[Conjecture \ref{conjNonSS}] Let $\mathscr{V}$ be a non-semisimple modular tensor category with a chosen modified trace $\mt$ and square root of its global dimension.
+The anomalous theory $\AA_\VV$ induced by the associated oriented 4-TQFT $\ZZ_\VV$ and oriented non-compact oplax-$\ZZ_\VV$-twisted 3-TQFT $\RR_\VV$ recovers the once-extended DGGPR theory for cobordisms with trivial decoration as its 321-part. \end{conjecture} We show that the values on the circle coincide by computing $\RR_\VV$ explicitly and using the factorization homology description of $\ZZ_\VV$.
+For higher dimensions, one needs to identify the values of $\ZZ_\VV$ on 3-manifolds with skein modules, which is at this day still conjectural \cite[Conjecture 9.10]{JohnsonFreydHeisenbergPicture}.

-We show that the values on the circle coincide, using computations of $\RR_\VV$ in Section \ref{subsCircle} and the description of $\ZZ_\VV$ using factorization homology.
-For higher-dimensions, this second description stops (remember that surfaces are filled) and we need more values of $\ZZ_\VV$.
+An interesting consequence of these conjectures is that since the WRT and DGGPR theories only correspond to the 321-part of $\AA_\VV$, they actually extend down.
+They do not descend to the point, which is not null-bordant, but to the pair of points $S^0$.